Mekala02/cuny_control_project/README.md

 ### Stanley Controller

-**Task:** To implement the stanley control algorithm by writing your code in the `generate_control_output` section that calculates the steering angle required for the trajectory tracking.
+**Task:** To develop a stanley control algorithm by writing your code in the indicated section below (generate_control_output).
+This algorithm should calculate the steering angle required for the trajectory tracking.

 **Instructions:**
 - Utilize the waypoints stored in `self.waypoints` to calculate the desired heading and cross-track error.